ReinFog: A Deep Reinforcement Learning Empowered Framework for Resource Management in Edge and Cloud Computing Environments: MADCP: A Memetic Algorithm for DRL Component Placement

 \section{MADCP: A Memetic Algorithm for DRL Component Placement}

 In ReinFog, effective DRL-based IoT application scheduling requires careful placement of various components (e.g., DRL Learners and DRL Workers) across different nodes in the heterogeneous computing environment.
 Poor DRL component placement decisions can lead to increased communication overhead, inefficient resource utilization, and degraded learning performance.
 To solve this challenge, ReinFog offers a mechanism for DRL component placement.
 While traditional meta-heuristic algorithms could be applied to this placement problem, they show specific limitations.
 GA provides robust exploration capabilities but may converge slowly in complex solution spaces \cite{renders1996hybrid}.
 FA excels at local search refinement but can be trapped in local optima \cite{wu2020improved}.
 PSO offers efficient global search but may lack fine-tuning abilities in local regions \cite{moradi2016hybrid}.
 To address this critical placement challenge while overcoming these algorithmic limitations, we propose MADCP, a Memetic Algorithm for DRL Component Placement that combines the strengths of GA, FA, and PSO.
+In ReinFog, MADCP is integrated into the DRL Component Placement Engine of the extended Scheduler module (see Fig. \ref{extension}).
+It is invoked before DRL training to determine efficient placement of DRL Learners and Workers across nodes.

 In this section, we first define the optimization problem we are addressing along with the MADCP.
 We also explain how our proposed MADCP combines the strengths of three methods: GA, FA, and PSO.
 In addition, we present a comprehensive analysis of the computational complexity of MADCP, examining its initialization and iterative optimization phases.